-The LEISA detector array is a Rockwell

-PICNIC device.
-It is read out by the Ralph electronics in Correlated Double Sample (CDS) mode.
+The LEISA detector array is a Rockwell PICNIC HgCdTe device.
+It is read out by the Ralph electronics.
 The signal is converted to a 12-bit value using the middle 12 bits of a 16 bit analog to digital (A/D) converter.
-There are two data transfer modes, one in which both signal and reset level data are returned (unsubtracted mode), and the other in which the reset level is subtracted from the signal level and only the difference is returned (subtracted mode).
+There are two data transfer modes, one in which both signal and reset level data are returned (raw mode), and the other in which the reset level is subtracted from the signal level and only the difference is returned (Correlated Double Sample (CDS) mode).
+Note: analog saturation occurs when the digitally converted signal contains 13 bits so that, in principle, the dynamic range is 0 to 8192.
+This is accounted for in the pipeline.

-The image cube is recorded as a series of N image frames, with N determined by the length of the scan multiplied by the frame rate.
-Detector frame rate is adjustable between 0.25 and 8 Hz in 1 ms steps.
-Each frame covers the complete range of wavelengths.
-LEISA is normally operated in a scanning mode, with the target moving through the image plane, row by row.
-Slicing the image cube along one row gives a scanned image of the target in one wavelength.
-Co-registering each wavelength image (removing motion and optical distortion) yields an IR spectrum of the target.
+One read out of all 65,536 detector pixels is called a frame.
+The "frame" is converted to an "image" by sorting the read-out pixel order so that it is consistent with the optical definition (see Section 8.2.2).
+An image cube is obtained from a series of N images, with N determined by the duration of the scan multiplied by the frame rate.
+The frame rate is adjustable between 0.25 and 8 Hz in 1 ms steps.
+LEISA is normally operated in a scanning mode, with the target moving through the image plane.
+In the normal scan mode, the integration time is set from the measured spacecraft scan rate so that the image moves 1 row per integration time.
+Slicing the image cube along one row gives a scanned image of the target over a few spectral resolution elements.
+Co-registering each image (removing motion and optical distortion and correcting for the spectral "smile") yields an IR spectrum of the target.

 Data recorded on New Horizons is sent to the ground via the Deep Space Network.
 From there the data is sent to the Mission Operations Center (MOC) at the Applied Physics Laboratory (APL).
 The Science Operations Center (SOC) retrieves new data from the MOC daily.
 The SOC software pipelines convert the data from the MOC archives into FITS (Flexible Image Transport) files with scientifically useful and calibrated data.
 The SOC first sorts the packets into image cubes of raw (12-bit) sensor counts with useful header keywords.
 These keywords include the recording mode of the observation, timing information and basic pointing information of the instrument boresight.
 The raw processing also gathers housekeeping (H/K) telemetry from the Ralph instrument into a table.
-Once the raw processing is complete, the SOC produced a calibrated data set for each observation.
+Once the raw processing is complete, the SOC produces a calibrated data set for each observation.

-8.2 Raw Data Specifics
+8.2 Data Specifics

-Raw Dataset
+Dataset

-The SOC stores the LEISA data cubes in Band Interleaved by Line (BIL) order, i.e. image frames are stored sequentially.
-To re-order LEISA images as received from the spacecraft, the SOC does the following to each frame of data:
+The SOC stores the LEISA data cubes in Band Interleaved by Line (BIL) order, i.e. images are stored sequentially.
+To re-order LEISA frames as received from the spacecraft to images, the SOC does the following to each frame of data: